marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 dd if=/dev/sda conv=sync bs=128K count=328000| gzip -c  > /tmp/sda.img.gzip
 ```

-Make sure the live environment provides enough in-memory space for dumping the whole
+The live environment must provide enough in-memory space for dumping the whole
 compressed file.
 My configuration led to a 14GB image, and RAM was large enough
-to host this file.
+to host it.
 With more careful rounding,
 the compression ratio can be improved significantly.
 To test the restore procedure,
 the image can be simply decompressed and written on the disk.